bovlb/frc-tips/can-bus/README.md

 * Check that the PDP is last in chain and has termination set
 * Ensure the green and yellow cables are twisted together everywhere
 * Use [Phoenix Tuner](https://store.ctr-electronics.com/software/) and [Rev Hardware Client](https://docs.revrobotics.com/rev-hardware-client/) to check device visibility
+* Turn the robot off, disconnect both ends, and test each wire for continuity using a multimeter.

 ## Adjusting frame rates